alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ]);
 ```

-… but again, you need to adopt the "new" tagging behavior before future `v2` major version.
+… but again, you need to adopt the fixed tagging behavior before future `v2` major version.

 <br/>